chibukasia/chibukasia/README.md

-- 👋 Hi, I’m @chibukasia
+👋 Hi, I’m @chibukasia

+I'm a tech enthusiast and a software developer as a fullstack software developer.
-- 👀 I’m interested in Data Science, Ethical hacking and, software engineering.
+- 👀 I’m interested in software engineering and Ethical hacking
+## My current stack
+- HTML, CSS, JavaScript, React, Ruby, Ruby on Rails
+## Currently learing
-- I’m currently learning python prigramming language, ruby and javascript.
+I'm currently learning
+- Python, Django framework

+##
-- I’m looking to collaborate on software projects, learning about data analysis,AI and ethical hacking().
+- I’m looking to collaborate on software projects, learning about web development and cool tech stuff
 - 📫 Email me on chibukasianelson@gmail.com
+- LiknedIn Nelson Chibukasia

 <!---
 chibukasia/chibukasia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.